 Sonsoles Gonzalez of Better Not Younger about menopause and your hair

 When you look your best, it's easier to feel confident.
-Unfortunately, midlife seems to conspire against us, at least by today's cultural standards of "best," with thicker waistlines, more wrinkled skin, and flyaway hair.
+Unfortunately, midlife seems to conspire against us, at least by today's cultural standards of "best," with belly fat or thicker waistlines, more wrinkled skin, and flyaway hair.

 One of the first things we notice when we see someone for the first time is their hair — and this is especially true of women.
 If our previously shiny, glossy, thick hair is now dry, thinner, and frizzy, we feel we're not making our best first impression.
 That can undermine confidence before we even open our mouths.

 To help women feel better about their hair, whether it's to make a better first impression or just have happier moments in front of the mirror, Sonsoles Gonzalez founded Better Not Younger, a haircare brand focused on the changes many women experience as they age.

 Better Not Younger isn't just dedicated to healthier hair, though; it's also changing the conversation around women and aging.

 As an executive in the haircare industry, Sonsoles noticed that products were always geared toward the "18-44 year old women" market.
 What happens when a woman turns 45, she asked?